acheong08/apple-corelocation-experiments/README.md

 When requesting location services, MacOS/IOS sends a list of nearby BSSIDs to Apple, which then responds with GPS Long/Lat/Altitude of other nearby BSSIDs.
 The GPS location of the device is computed locally based on the signal strength of nearby BSSIDs.

 Apple collects information from iPhones such as speed, activity type (walking/driving/etc), cell provider, and a whole bunch of other data which is used to build their database.
 This seems to be sent when a phone encounters a BSSID not in the existing database and excludes certain MAC address vendors known not to be stationary (e.g. IOS/MacOS hotspots).

+### Cell towers

+Using the same API as above, we can also request cell tower information. `MMC`, `MNC`, `CellId`, and `TacID` is sent off and used to find the surrounding cell towers.
+It seems to have more data than opencellid.org but missing UMTS and GSM (only LTE is available).

 ## Wifi Tile